 By praying this prayer and believing that Jesus is Lord and that he is part of your life, you are saved.
 At this point, it is best to find Christian support (a local church) and let them know that you are a new believer.
 Fellowship with other believers is critical for new believers.
 Spending time daily, reading the bible, God’s Word, will start giving you the necessary knowledge to move forward in your journey for Christ.

-If you need prayer for your life or your family, feel free to fill out a private prayer request in the provided prayer box in this article.
+If you need prayer for your life or your family, click here to send in your prayer request.
 My wife and I would love to pray for you.